 Unfortunately, not everyone is in the same boat when it comes to credit repair.
 If you’ve exhausted all of your options and you believe your credit is irreparable, debt settlement or bankruptcy may be an alternative to consider.

-Just know that once you go down either of these roads, it’ll be a uphill battle that could take years to get your credit score back to status quo.
+Just know that once you go down either of these roads, it can be an uphill battle that could take years to get your credit score back to status quo.

 While the task may seem overwhelming, you do have opportunities to repair your damaged credit.
 A good place to start is with a car loan if your current financial situation can handle the new expense without overdriving your budget.